-Louis Zamperini returned home after World War II having cheated death several times.
-Louis’ story is incredible.
+Louis Zamperini returned home after World War II having cheated death several times, and his story is incredible.
 As a child, he was a troublemaker until he became a track star.
 Eventually, he would run in the 1936 Olympic games.
-He went into the Army during WWII where his B-24 bomber was shot down.
+He went into the Army during WWII, and his B-24 bomber was shot down.
 Louis was one of three who survived the crash and spent the next 43 days in a raft in the middle of the Pacific Ocean.
 Unfortunately, they drifted to a Japanese-occupied island where they were put into a prison camp.
-Over the next two years, Louis was tortured consistently by a sadistic guard nicknamed “The Bird”.
-The new movie Unbroken: Path to Redemption tells what happened next.
+Over the next two years, Louis was tortured consistently by a sadistic guard nicknamed “The Bird.”

 1. Getting Drunk

 The more time a dad spends with his kids, the more they grow, mature, and develop.
 Fathers who are drunk spend less time interacting with their children.
 At the very least, a drunk dad misses the opportunity of being a presence in his kids’ lives, which can stunt their growth.
 At worst, a drunk dad creates the trauma of insecurity and anxiety in the child because someone who is drunk isn’t functioning clearly.
 Drunk people tend to be unpredictable, unreliable, and often belligerent.
 Kids are not equipped to deal with that kind of situation, and they shouldn’t have to.